Brandon Starc

-Brandon Starc (born 24 November 1993) is a professional Australian high jumper.
+Brandon Starc (born 24 November 1993) is an Australian high jumper.
 Starc currently trains in Sydney, Australia, under the guidance of his coach Alex Stewart.
 As a national representative and high achieving athlete, Starc is supported and represented through the New South Wales and Australian Institutes of Sport.

 As a 16 year old he won a silver medal at the inaugural 2010 Summer Youth Olympics in Singapore with a +9 cm personal best of 2.19m.

 Starc won his first National Senior Athletics Championships title in 2012 with 2.28m, going on to qualify as a finalist at the 2012 World Junior Athletics Championships, Starc has also competed in the finals at the 2014 Commonwealth Games, the 2015 World Athletics Championships, and the 2016 Summer Olympics.
 He won the gold medal at the 2018 Commonwealth Games.
 Starc qualified for the 2020 Tokyo Olympics placing second in his Group and qualifying for the Olympic final.
 He placed 5th after jumping a height of 2.33m, just 0.04m short of the shared winners, Mutaz Essa Barshim from Qatar and Gianmarco Tamberi from Italy.

 Early years

-Starc attended Lidcombe Public School and started his athletics career at Parramatta Little Athletics.
+Starc attended Lidcombe Public School and started his athletics career at Tiger Wests Little Athletics Centre in Auburn before moving to Parramatta in later years.
 He began to take his high jump achievements seriously and moved to Hills Sports High School.
 Starc also played cricket (like his elder brother Mitchell Starc) and football, but decided to concentrate on high jumping.

 At the inaugural Youth Olympic Games in Singapore in 2010, Brandon won silver with a personal best of 2.19m.
 In 2012, he was placed sixth at the world juniors ahead of his senior debut in 2013 at the world championships.